gt-cec/isye-sync/README.md

 ### Setting up your project for deployment

+The goal of this section is to set up your codebase so ISYE knows what external packages to install,

 **The first thing to do is remove all API keys, usernames/passwords, and user data from your codebase.** API keys, username, and passwords should always be [environment variables](https://www.freecodecamp.org/news/how-to-set-an-environment-variable-in-linux/).
 For IRB purposes, user data should never be on GitHub, which you can ensure by [making a `.gitignore` file that excludes the log files](https://www.w3schools.com/git/git_ignore.asp?remote=github).
+If you have already added sensitive info to GitHub, you can [squash your repository](https://stackoverflow.com/a/9254257) so people cannot go through the commit history and retrieve it.

+Once your codebase and GitHub repository are clean from things that could get you an angry email from the IRB, you can proceed.

 Most of our projects use flask (Python) or JATOS (Java).
 Our projects typically require two sets of dependencies: system dependencies (`apt-get install XXX`) and language-specific libraries (`pip install XXX`).